 Every girl, at some point in life, has wanted to be a princess.
 It has become undeniable that the concept of the "princess" is, for better or worst, inseparable from girlhood.
 We live in a "princesses" obsessed era, and we have for a long time now.
 And a lot has been said about it, with loud people yelling over the internet about the positive and negative aspects of it.
-So it was about time for us to join the yelling contest, I guess.
+So it was about time for me to join the yelling contest, I guess.

-If we're going to talk about princesses, the logical place to go is to the Global Mogul Conglomerate that has led the trend and, in many ways, defined it: Disney.
+If I'm going to talk about princesses, the logical place to go is to the Global Mogul Conglomerate that has led the trend and, in many ways, defined it: Disney.
 They have, undeniably, redefined the fairytale and have turned the term "princess" into a best selling Licensed Entertainment Character Merchandise.

 The thing is, even though princesses have been part of the fairy tale canon for a very long time, they didn't become the central figure until Walt Disney placed them there.